Thinking about getting computer glasses? Read this first

 Compared to fluorescent and incandescent bulbs, LEDs can give off a significant amount of blue light.

 Unfortunately for all of us who cozy up to our tech after sunset, LEDs are used in countless smartphone, tablet and TV screens.
-Tech products that have a LCD screen, like laptops, iPads (£524 at Amazon.co.uk) and older iPhones, still use LEDs to backlight their displays.
+Tech products that have a LCD screen, like laptops, iPads ($599 at Apple) and older iPhones, still use LEDs to backlight their displays.

 Is blue light harmful?

 Blue light has been linked to all sorts of issues, from causing digital eye strain to making us blind.
-However, there's a lot of conflicting evidence about exactly how harmful (or not) it really is.
+There's a lot of conflicting evidence, however, about exactly how harmful (or not) it really is.

 The American Academy of Ophthalmology says that there's no evidence that the blue light specifically given off by screens will cause eye damage, as we are exposed to blue light all day from the sun.